darwintantuco/notes/src/content/elixir/processes.md

 ---

 - very lightweight
-- each process is isolated from each other
-- a failure in a process will never crash or corrupt another process
+- each process is isolated from each other, a failure in a process will never crash or corrupt another process
-- a process can be used to add state
+- Erlang VM knows how to run them concurrently and in parallel

+#### Let It Crash

+focus on how the system can recover from crashes

 #### spawn